Resident critical, officer injured in 3-alarm Horsham fire

 HORSHAM, Pa.
-(WPVI) --A man was critically injured and a police officer was being evaluated following a 3-alarm fire in Horsham, Montgomery County.
+(WPVI) --A man was critically injured and a police officer was being evaluated following a three-alarm fire in Horsham, Montgomery County.

 It happened around 3 a.m.
-Friday on the 600 block of Manor Drive.
-Crews from surrounding areas responded to the scene.
+Friday on the 600 block of Manor Drive at Carriage House Manor, a 55 and older community.

 Officials say the fire broke out in one townhouse and quickly spread to neighboring homes.
 The fire was placed under control within an hour but caused damage to four townhouses.
 One of the homes was vacant.